isaiahpantelis/isaiahpantelis.github.io/machine_learning.md

 [^1]: In this note, the focus is on real-valued functions of a single real variable.
 [^2]: The emphasis is mine.
+[^cheb-high-dim]: No, "tensor products" have not addressed the limitation.
 [^3]: Among other things, 18th century mathematicians believed that all functions are real analytic.
 And they would fight you for it.
 [^4]: In fact, only values that can be represented in floating-point arithmetic.
 [^5]: [Cargo cult science](https://people.cs.uchicago.edu/~ravenben/cargocult.html)